High Risk Payment Methods Impacted by Fraud Risk

 Buy Now, Pay Later

 A growing category of payment methods which offers customers immediate financing.
 Like with credit cards, the funds are repaid over time, and, usually in fixed instalments.

 The most popular companies for Buy Now, Pay Later (or BNPL) payments include Afterpay and their new acquisition Pagantis, Klarna and even PayPal’s own solution.
 They make money from late fees and interest rates, but also by charging you a fee.
 The idea is that customers are more likely to spend money on your goods or services thanks to their offer, so they should get a cut of the profit – for instance, 4.17% in the case of Afterpay.

 - The benefits: helps boost sales.
 The provider refunds both customer and merchant in case of a fraudulent payment (for now).
 The internal credit checks are stringent, which can deter fraudsters from creating accounts with them.

-- The fraud risk: information to create a BNPL account is a lot easier to steal than a credit card number.
-So default or payment fraud risk is still an issue.
+- The fraud risk: information to create a BNPL account is a lot easier to steal than a credit card number, this can be called ”buy now pay later fraud”.
+Therefore, default or payment fraud risk is still an issue.

 - The consequences: for the time being, it would seem that BNPL is the method which protects both consumers and merchants the most.
 You just have to pay extra to accept these kinds of payments.